bmarrdev/android-DecoView-charting/README.md

 Note in the example above the color uses transparency to give the edge of the arc a darker tint to the existing arc.

 NOTE: On Android 4.0 to 4.3 Adding an EdgeDetail to a data series will result in Hardware acceleration being turned off for that DecoView.
 This is due to these platforms not supporting the clipPath() functions with hardware acceleration.
-It would be unusual for this cause any noticable different to the performance of the View.
+It would be unusual for this cause any noticeable difference to the performance of the View.

 Requirements
 ===

-Android 2.3+
+Android 2.2+

 Credits
 ===